emmajaneweller/emmajaneweller.github.io/index.md

 <img src="/Headshot.JPG" width="250" alt="Profile photo">

 <div>
 <p> I am a second year PhD candidate in astronomy at Yale University working with Prof. Priyamvada Natarajan.
 I grew up in the Pacific Northwest, where I enjoyed raising livestock, riding horses, playing piano, and singing in choir.
 I graduated from Harvard University in 2024 with an AB in Physics and Astrophysics.
-In my research I use cosmological simulations to study black holes and galaxy evolution, with a focus on wandering massive black holes arising from minor galaxy mergers. </p>
+In my research I use cosmological simulations to study black holes and galaxy evolution, with a focus on wandering massive black holes arising from minor galaxy mergers.
+Outside of astronomy, my favorite pastime is spending time with my [cats](/Cats.jpg). </p>
 </div>

 </div>